Healthy profitability an important sustainability factor

 Our financial position must be strong in order to secure room for manoeuvre when making long-term commercial decisions.
 The aim is for the debt/equity ratio not to exceed 0.5.
 The debt/equity ratio was just over 0.3 in 2012.
 At the turn of the year 2017 it was 0.13.

 Decisions on ordinary dividends will be based on an appraisal of the Group's profitability, future investment plans and financial position.
 The Board has proposed that the 2017 Annual General Meeting (AGM) resolves in favour of dividend of SEK 13 per share, corresponding to 4.5 per cent of equity.

-Under Investors / The share / Share data you will find a summary over data the last years.
+Under Facts abut the share you will find a summary over data the last years.

 Holmen sees active sustainability work as a key part of its business and as a driver of long-term commercial value.
 Holmen's Code of Conduct, legislation, other regulations and customer expectations turn the spotlight on environmental issues and employment conditions.

 Holmen's business, which is based around the raw material resources of the forest, contributes to the important switchover to a bio-based social economy.
 This involves moving from an economy largely based on fossil raw materials to a resource-efficient economy based on renewable raw materials and products.
 With the aim of reducing resource consumption and generating new income, new business concepts and products based on forest raw material and residual products are identified and developed.

 The section In collaboration with our stakeholders describes the effect Holmen has on employment in the locations where the company has operations.
 Beyond its core operations, the company contributes to economic development through investments, research and development, and cooperation with companies and organisations in several of the places where the Group operates.

 Other financial information

 View the latest financial reports.
 The section Holmen in figures also features comparative data and trends compared to previous quarterly and annual results.The 2017 annual report also includes a ten-year financial overview on pages 74-75.